 We will require additional capital for the further development and commercialization of our drug candidates and programs, and may need to raise additional funds sooner than we currently anticipate if we choose to and are able to expand more rapidly than we currently anticipate.
-Further, we expect our expenses to increase in connection with our ongoing activities, particularly as we continue to advance, expand and monitor the performance of our preclinical and clinical programs, such as PRS-060/AZD1402, cinrebafusp alfa, PRS-220 and PRS-344/S095012, as well as additional programs that we advance through preclinical development and into the clinic and whose performance we monitor.
+Further, we expect our expenses to increase in connection with our ongoing activities, particularly as we continue to advance, expand and monitor the performance of our preclinical and clinical programs, such as elarekibep, PRS-220, PRS-400 and PRS-344/S095012, as well as additional programs that we advance through preclinical development and into the clinic and whose performance we monitor.
 In addition, if we obtain regulatory approval for any of our drug candidates, we expect to incur significant commercialization expenses related to regulatory requirements, product manufacturing, marketing, sales and distribution.